-At Magnus Academy, we cover the PSHE curriculum through a series of six half-termly drop down days.
-On these days, students do not follow their usual timetables; instead they attend various workshops that cover three core themes: ‘Health and Wellbeing’; ‘Relationships’ and ‘Living in the Wider World’.
+At Magnus Academy, we deliver the PSHE curriculum through the equivalent of one lesson per week.
+Students cover topics such as ‘Health and Wellbeing’; ‘Relationships’; ‘Celebrating Diversity & Equality’ and ‘Life Beyond School’.
 Our curriculum is designed in such a way that all year groups are working on the same core theme at the same time.

 Although our curriculum content is organised under different headings to the Department of Education’s statutory guidance on Relationship Education, RSE and Health education, our model covers all of the statutory requirements for each phase, within a comprehensive PSHE education programme and utilises expertise from the PSHE Association.

-Whilst our drop down days fully cover the full PSHE programme of study, in addition, we ensure that students revisit this content regularly through tutor periods, assemblies and within the breadth and depth of our academic curriculum.
+Whilst lessons fully cover the full PSHE programme of study, in addition, we ensure that students revisit this content regularly through tutor periods, assemblies and within the breadth and depth of our academic curriculum.